marriagav/taskchamp-docs/README.md

 # Taskchamp
 ![image](https://github.com/user-attachments/assets/9520b546-c709-4a62-bda0-e20816985e14)

 Use [Taskwarrior](https://taskwarrior.org/), a simple command line interface to manage your tasks from you computer, and a beautiful native app to manage them from your phone.
+Create notes for your tasks with seamless [Obsidian](https://obsidian.md/) integration

 ## Installation